Bef. 1242, Walter born in England, s/o 30424240. William de Beauchamp & 30424241. Isabel Mauduit.

 1332, Alice presented to the church of Kemerton.

 1334, Alice called by the Pope as a witness of the kindredship of her kinsman Earl John de Bohn and his wife Margaret Basset.

-(S) Magna Carta Ancestry,
+(S) Magna Carta Ancestry, P674.

 Children of Walter and Alice: [6 sons, 4 daughters]

-ii.
+i.
 Giles de Beauchamp (7606060), born ~1290 in England.

 ii.
 Margaret de Beauchamp (60844717), born ~1295 in England.